Frequently Asked Questions

 How do I avoid being charged a late fee?

 Late fees are assessed to accounts that still show an amount due after the payment due date.
 All payments and correspondence must be received by the due date to avoid late fees.
-If you are not paying the "Pay This Amount" balance on your tuition bill, you must complete the Student Remittance Form to inform us of your changes.
+If you are not paying the "Pay This Amount" balance on your tuition bill, you must complete the Account Change Form to inform us of your changes.
 Backup documentation is required for deductions.

 Why doesn't college work-study appear as a credit on my bill?